harrisonjl12/shift-scheduler/README.md

 ### Prerequisites

-* Node.js installed on your machine: [Download Node.js](https://nodejs.org/)
+* Node.js and npm installed.
-* A free MongoDB Atlas account and cluster: [Create a MongoDB Atlas Cluster](https://www.mongodb.com/cloud/atlas)
+* A free MongoDB Atlas account and cluster.

 ### Installation & Setup